Listen To The Article

 This helpful flora is a perennial and can grow into a grassy, bush-like plant up to five or six feet.
 It does better in pots if you live in an area where you get frost.
 It may need to come inside for the winter.
 Citronella is a low-maintenance plant and does well in full sun with well-draining soil.

 2. Horsemint – Here is another plant with a strong smell.
 It is also known as bee balm or lemon balm.
 It is a fast-growing perennial with a tolerance for shade and is resistant to drought.

 Horsemint grows up to two or three feet high and wide.
 It does well in sandy soil.
-Horsemint can be divided in spring and fall to be transplanted to other locations.
+Horsemint can divide in spring and fall to transplant to other locations.
 It also attracts bees and butterflies, so it also serves to attract pollinators to your garden.